acloudengineer/acloudengineer/README.md

 Currently working on building this profile page up.

 A history in hardware and Windows and Linux Support now focusing on Cloud Infrastructure.
-Moved on to cloud technologies and dabbling in IaaC, Web and Application development.
+Along with Cloud technologies such as GCP and AWS, I'm also dabbling in IaaC, Automation, and Web and Application development

 <h3> 🌱 I’m currently learning ...</h3>